 Useful tips for moving to Greece

 Moving to a new country is an important step, one that comes with a number of challenges and many issues to take into consideration.
-The pre-arrival steps for those who wish to move to Greece from Canada, the ones that involve obtaining the right residence permit in Greece and making the post-arrival arrangements have been briefly summarized above.
+The pre-arrival steps for those who wish to move to Greece from Canada, the ones that involve obtaining the right Greek residence permit and making the post-arrival arrangements have been briefly summarized above.
 Now, our team lists some of the issues that need to be attended to once you have arrived and have settled into your new home or apartment:

 - Healthcare: while public healthcare is offered freely, through the National Healthcare Service, it is advisable to also choose a private healthcare plan;